 - Running Gag: Rowsdower!

-- Shot In The Ass: As it's very unclear where Troy shoots Satoris in the film's climax, the bots assumed he was shot in the butt.
-Later extended when Satoris catches fire seemingly because of it, and the bots suggest shooting Mike in the butt to find out if this is a reliable method for setting humans on fire.
+- Shot in the Ass: As it's very unclear where Troy shoots Satoris in the film's climax, Mike and the 'bots assumed he was shot in the butt.
+Later extended when Satoris catches fire seemingly because of it, and the 'bots suggest shooting Mike in the butt to find out if this is a reliable method for setting humans on fire.

 - Shout-Out to Shakespeare: "A horse!
 My six-pack for a horse!"

-- Spinoff: Zap and Troy: The Legendary Journeys.
+- Spinoff: Troy and Zap: The Legendary Journeys.